-Cycling, the Short of it
+Cycling, the Long and the Short of it

 Days were measured in kilometers traveled, and wildlife spotted, and the butt pain meter.
 But most exciting was this day, and the 14 elephant day, including many babies, almost white from the salt pans.
 When we passed most they raised their trunks in unison, trying to figure out what we were, bicycles not being very familiar.
 For this reason we rode in packs when in elephant territory.